 A vintage recipe for homemade cake doughnuts made with flour, eggs, sugar, vanilla and topped with a vanilla and almond glaze.
 Serve them for a special breakfast or brunch.
-You can also find more doughnut recipes here.

 Homemade cake doughnuts are just the thing to make on a cold winter afternoon or rainy Sunday.
 Your home will smell great and your family will be all smiles after biting into one of these.